akirk/friends-parser-fraidyscrape/README.md

 # Friends Parser Fraidyscrape

-This is a PHP port of the JavaScript extractor Fraidyscrape:
+This is a PHP port of the JavaScript extractor Fraidyscrape to be used as a plugin for the [Friends Plugin](https://wordpress.org/plugins/friends) which can then be used to follow your friends on platforms that don't provide RSS feeds, or some news sites.

 # Fraidyscrape